jfloff/mac-developer-setup/shell.md

 * Check if *Profiles - Default > Colors > Minimum Contrast* value it's high.
 If it is you might only get black and white.

 * Uncheck the "Draw bold text in bright color" in *Profiles - Default > Text*.

+#### Font settings

+Download and install [Source Code Pro](https://github.com/adobe-fonts/source-code-pro).
+In *Profile - Default > Text* change the font to Source Code Pro Lite.
+Source Code Pro can be downloaded from here.

 #### Other settings